-Does pepper spray work?
+Does bear spray work?

-Pepper spray has been used successfully to deter bears.
+Learn how to properly deploy bear spray -- a very strong pepper spray that has been used successfully in deterring aggressive bears and other wildlife -- and keep a can accessible.
 Most sprays have an effective range of about 30 feet (9 m), but are greatly affected by wind.
 Spray should not be used like insect repellent-don't spread it on your clothes or equipment.
 Before taking it on an airplane, tell the pilot so it can be stored safely.